 This guidance applies to England, Scotland and Wales.
 It has been aligned with the Codes of Practice on Employment and on Equal Pay.
-Following this guidance should have the same effect as following the Codes and may help you avoid an adverse decision by a court in proceedings brought under the Equality Act 2010.
+Following this guidance should have the same effect as following the Codes and may help you avoid an adverse decision by a court or Employment Tribunal in proceedings brought under the Equality Act 2010.